LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

 # July, Week 3

+## Saturday, July 30
+Drew in the morning, went climbing with JW and AA, then drew some more.

+I’m feeling a lot better than I have the past few days.
+Hoping that I’m out of the post-death funk.

+## Friday, July 29
+After I told CTO yesterday that I'd be leaving, he said that I was one of the smartest people he's worked with, and appreciated my outlook on life over the past two years.
+This was really nice, but I wasn't sure how much of it was hollow flattery.
+Today he asked me to let him invest $30k whenever I start a company.
+It's nice to have others believe in me.

+My ex posted a life update on Substack, and wrote a few blurbs about how our relationship didn't work out, and how she thinks it's due to previous emotional trauma that she's been trying to work out since then.
+I messaged her to see if she wanted to call and catch up on life since we parted ways, and sent a similar message to the girl I went to a few concerts with the month before meeting my ex.
+Feels like I'm slowly saying goodbye to SF and the people who defined it for me.

+The past few days I've been unmotivated to do much in the evenings, I'm accepting this as a temporary lull.
+Dog's owner sent out an obituary email, and thanked me and Angela for helping.
+Cried a bit, then drew for the first time since the potluck.

+## Thursday, July 28
+Still don't feel great, but a bit better than yesterday.

+Told RC and CTO that I'd be leaving Numerai in October.
+They were both sad, but overall took it really well.
+RC appreciated me giving him such a large heads up, and we did a bit of an exit interview.
+RC also asked some good questions about if I thought I'd become complacent as a middling artist and not end up with much a legacy — in the long-term, I don't think so.

+I'm happy focusing on improving my skill at art for the next year or so, but I know the itch to make a name for myself will come back sooner or later.
+This is also why I'm not too concerned about making money, I know that I'll end up working at some point, and whatever it is I do I'll do it very very well.

+Finished reading Tigana

+## Wednesday, July 27
+Sometimes when I'm on public transit my brain will zone out, and I won't be present.

+I wasn't present at any point today.

+I feel so hollow and disconnected.
+Every time I became aware of my surroundings again I'd think of the dog, slowly dying in my arms, and I'd flinch away from that thought and immediately go back to zoning out.

+After failing to get work done for a few hours, I wrote a letter and skateboarded down to drop it off with flowers.
+When I saw the owner, I just started crying.
+I couldn't find any words to say, so we just hugged for a bit.

+Went to the gym, and right after I got back Kipply asked if I wanted to play DDR with her at Ghirardelli.
+It was a nice distraction.

+## Tuesday, July 26
+Took the day off from work and drew at the Cohere office, and later on WeWork with JW, JP, and SA

+Went to a potluck at TR's, arrived early to cook spicy cashew tofu and caught up with him about
+- Me leaving tech to do art
+- His feelings on how the engineer mindset is to mindlessly execute, with minimal creative self expression — and how the nature of game dev / film studios necessitates the opposite
+- Synthesis school grievances, seems like he'll also go on sabbatical soon

+Ended up making a new friend, Angela Fan, talked about our experiences in…
+- finance and how it made us realize we don't care much for money
+- software dev (me) and product design (her), and how we grew to feel that this isn't what we wanted our legacy to be

+Also asked her if any of her artist friends managed to make ends meet while doing what they love.
+Her artist sphere is more experimental than commercial (few concept / studio artists).
+Most of them are struggling financially, but a few have landed residences or built a lucrative following.

+One thing that stuck with me is that the good life for an artist is just being able to do their job while being financially stable.
+This is in stark contrast to engineers where having a job is assumed.
+Making art leads to a more frugal life, but I think also indicates that it's more rewarding.

+At the dinner party, me and the dog would run down the stairs every time the doorbell rang to let in people.
+After a few hours, most people had gone upstairs to talk, while me, Angela, and two other stayed downstairs.

+I was petting the dog, and became a bit concerned since it seemed so lethargic.
+Angela started petting the dog and also was wondering if it had a stomach ache.
+After a few more minutes I decided to get the owner.
+He called the vet, while the dog's breathing got weaker and weaker.

+I kept petting and petting, while breathing with the dog because I was terrified that he'd stop at any moment.
+Eventually the dog pooped itself while still on the ground, and shortly after we carried it downstairs.
+When we got him into the car, his breathing was very weak, and shortly after he started gasping and spasming.

+The owner drove his dog to the vet, and the rest of us stayed behind to clean up for a bit.

+Angela drove me home, and while en route I got a call that the dog died.

 ## Monday, July 25
 RC reemerged after a week of no-contact to announce that he's moved to NYC.
 Feel bad that both me and him have left MP -- I hope he does alright.